joniles/mpxj/mkdocs/docs/howto-use-calendars.md

 ## Working Weeks
-So far we've looked at using `ProjectCalendarException`, which can make one change (add or change working hours, or make days non-working) and apply that change to one day or a contiguous range of days.
+So far we've looked at using `ProjectCalendarException`, which can make one change (add working hours, change working hours, or make days non-working) and apply that change to one day or a contiguous range of days.
 What if we want to make more complex changes to the working pattern of a calendar?

+Let's imagine that our project has a three week "crunch" period at the beginning of October where we will need to work 16 hour days, Monday through Friday, and 8 hour days at weekends.
+(I hope this is a fictional example and you'd don't have to work at such a high intensity in real life!).
+We _could_ construct this work pattern using exceptions: we'd need six in total, one for each of the three sets of weekend days, and one for each of the three sets of week days.

-One way to do this is to set up one or more "working weeks", using the `ProjectCalendarWeek` class.
+An alternative way to do this is to set up a new working week, using the `ProjectCalendarWeek` class.
 The `ProjectCalendar` we've been working with so far is actually already a form of working week (they share a common parent class).
-The main differences between the two are that a `ProjectCalendarWeek` allows us to specify the range of dates over which it is effective, and a `ProjectCalendarWeek` does not have exceptions: exceptions are always added to a `ProjectCalendar`.
+The main differences between the two are that a `ProjectCalendarWeek` allows us to specify the range of dates over which it is effective, and a `ProjectCalendarWeek` does not have exceptions: exceptions are only added to a `ProjectCalendar`.

-Let's imagine that our project has a two week "crunch" period at the beginning of October where we will need to work 16 hour days, seven days a week (I hope you this is a fictional example and you'd don't have to work at such a high intensity in real life!).
+The code below shows how we can represent the October crunch period as part of our calendar: